Solar Panel Cost Guide in Antigo, WI (2025 Update)

 How much does it cost to install solar panels in Antigo?

-The average cost of solar panels in Antigo is about $19,400 for a 5-kW system and $38,800 for a 10-kW system before the ITC, but the real cost will depend on stuff such as the model of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Antigo is about $19,400 for a 5-kW system and $38,800 for a 10-kW system before the ITC, but the actual cost will depend on stuff like the model of solar panels you want, what size system you need and how much energy you consume.

 Is it better to lease or buy solar panels in Antigo?

-Leasing solar panels can be an appealing choice, because it commonly comes with low or $0 upfront payments.
+Leasing solar panels can be an attractive choice, as it typically comes with low or $0 upfront payments.
 The drawback is that you won’t be able to save as much.
-If you lease, you don’t own the system, so you can’t claim any incentives and your home value won’t increase.
-Buying solar panels is a better option if you want to get the most savings.
+If you lease, you don’t own the system, so you can’t claim any tax rebates and credits and your home value won’t increase.
+Buying solar panels is a better way to go if you want to maximize your savings.

 Is it worth going solar in Antigo?